MewPurPur/godsvg-website/src/articles/1.0-alpha8/article.md

 GodSVG is built in Godot Engine, which recently released a new 4.4 version, and we've moved to it.
 This resulted in significant performance improvements (some of them thanks to my own contributions!).
 It also updated the SVG renderer (ThorVG), resulting in significant fixes and improvements to SVG rendering and rasterizing.

-{% blogcompare "Ground truth", "raster_ground_truth.webp", "Image of an SVG without rasterization", "Before", "raster_before.webp", "Image of the old rasterization", "After", "raster_after.webp", "Image of the new rasterization" %}
+{% blogcompare "Reality", "raster_reality.webp", "Image of an SVG without rasterization", "Before", "raster_before.webp", "Image of the old rasterization", "After", "raster_after.webp", "Image of the new rasterization" %}

 **And now for a lightning round:**
 - Implemented a "Show SVG in File Manager" option.